-Arkansas Northeastern College Adult Education (ANCAE) is committed to empowering adult learners by improving their educational skills to achieve their personal goals.
-Adult education provides instruction in basic skills, preparation for the G.E.D., high school credit recovery, English as a second language, Compass/ASSET test (college) preparation, WAGE (employment skills), and computer literacy.
-ANCAE instruction is provided at a variety of locations in Mississippi County and many of these locations serve as official G.E.D. testing sites.
+ANC Adult Education is committed to empowering adult learners by improving their educational skills to achieve skills and credentials to enter or advance in the workforce.
+Adult education provides instruction in basic skills, preparation for the G.E.D., high school credit recovery, English as a second language, Accuplacer test preparation, computer literacy, and digital literacy.
+Adult Education instruction is provided at Blytheville, Leachville, and Osceola in Mississippi County with Blytheville and Leachville as official G.E.D. testing sites.